 Tap anywhere else, and upper and lower menu bars glide into view giving access to bookmarks, the table of contents, deep view, search, formatting options, brightness settings (including the handy warmth setting), and the all important cloud synch button.
 The brightness and warmth can also be changed with swipe gestures on the page, cutting out a few extra taps.

 So Much More

-Marvin has always offered more than just reading, with its deep view feature.
-This is present on the phone, and works just as well as on the iPad.
-Deep view ‘reads’ your books for you and provides summaries of character and location information, as well as looking up further information from Wikipedia.
+Marvin has always offered more than just reading with its deep view feature.
+This is present on the phone, and works as well as on the iPad.
+Deep view ’reads’ your books for you and provides summaries of character and location information, as well as looking up further data from Wikipedia.
 You can pin your own articles too, making Marvin a great tool for students.

 Marvin on the iPhone is every bit as much of a joy to use as the iPad version.
 Thoughtful use of intuitive gestures mean that important and frequently used functions are only ever a tap or a swipe away, yet without messy buttons cluttering up the page.
 If you don’t want to remember gestures, all the options are easy enough to find by tapping and navigating through classic buttons.
 The extensive formatting options make it a breeze to get your books looking exactly how you want.